"We provide knowledge and information about CGMP and Quality Systems to the Life Science industry"

 - Applying Control Charts

 The content should have great value to industry professionals involved with: research and development, new product development, process development, manufacturing engineering, operations, quality engineering, quality assurance, supplier quality, and regulatory compliance.
 Although not required, a basic familiarity with statistical concepts would be helpful.
-A basic familiarity with MS Excel would be also helpful for the in-class exercises.
+A basic familiarity with MS Excel would also be helpful for the in-class exercises.

 Equipment and software needed

-A LAPTOP WITH MICROSOFT EXCEL IS REQUIRED.
+A WINDOWS-BASED LAPTOP WITH MICROSOFT EXCEL IS REQUIRED.

 Those who can’t bring a laptop will be teamed with those who do so that all can share in the computer-based learning experience.